confluentinc/kafka-rest/docs/intro.rst

   address a single topic or topic-partition.
 Most use cases do not require multi-topic produce requests, they introduce additional complexity into the API, and clients can easily split data across multiple requests if necessary
-* **Multi-threaded Consumers** - Currently consumers subscribe to a single topic and use a single stream (and therefore a single thread).
-You can still achieve high throughput as you would with the Java clients: run multiple threads locally that each read from a separate consumer stream.
 * **Most Producer/Consumer Overrides in Requests** - Only a few key overrides are exposed in the API (but global overrides can be set by the administrator).
 The reason is two-fold.
 First, proxies are multi-tenant and therefore most user-requested